lemon-aide-dev/Web-Development-Projects-in-college-days/Paws-and-Claws-Pet-Supplies/README.md

 # Paws and Claws Pet Supplies Shop

-A web development project using HTML, CSS and Vanilla JS
+A web development project using HTML, PHP, CSS and JS